open-edge-insights/eii-tools/VideoProfiler/README.md

         export ETCD_ENDPOINT="<HOST IP>:32379"
     ```

-6. Refer [provision/README.md](https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision) to provision, build and run the tool along with the EII video-streaming recipe/stack.
+6. Refer [provision/README.md](https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision) to provision, build and run the tool along with the OEI video-streaming recipe/stack.

 7. Run the following command to see the logs: